dvk65/inland-flooding/README.md

 # Automated Assessment of Inland flooding from Satellite Observations

 This project focus on developing an algorithm for automated assessment of inland flooding from satellite observations.
-Initially focusing on Maine, the project may be extended to other states with similar flood characteristics.
-The approach integrates several datasets, including:
+Specifically,, this algorithm collects satellite images corresponding to pre-, during-, and post-flood events and applies the K-means clustering technique to identify flooded areas.
+While the project initially targeted Maine, it has been expanded to include other states with similar flood characteristics.
+The ultimate goal is to enhance flood detection capabilities, providing insights that can be applied to flood detection using drone measurements.

+The approach integrates several datasets described in Table 1 below:
 | **Table 1: Introduction to the Datasets** | | | | |
 |---|---|---|---|---|
 | **Name** | **Source** | **Explanation** | **Format** | **Links** |